 I’ll post recipes; stay tuned.

 One evening we all walked without flashlights down the mowed path to the dock.
 Too dark to see the path, so we navigated by the trees we knew, silhouetted against the paler silvery water, and the feel of longer grass deflecting us from the path’s edges.
 Fireflies sparked in the meadow.
 The flat-calm water made no sound; we heard, all the way from the orchard pond, the frogs’ chorus of gulps, and from out in the bay, the slow peaceful gong of the bell buoy.
-The four of us lay down on the dock, alarming Magpie, who couldn’t think of a good reason for us to do that.
+We all lay down on the dock, alarming Magpie, who couldn’t think of a good reason for us to do that.
 We reassured her, and she stopped whimpering.
 Soon she was sniffing our faces, and in bold moments, licking us.
 We all saw one bright shooting star, a precursor to the Perseid meteor showers due in a couple of weeks.
 On our walk back to the house’s lantern-like glow, the smells enveloped us as we stepped onto land: rose hips, lilies, and meadow grass.

 Wednesday morning at 2:00 a.m., a thunderstorm tore in from the south.
 From our bed under the window, the light and noise seemed to break directly on our heads.
 Stage-bright lightning and deafening cracks, then the long ripping sound that reverberated across the sky and seemed to carry the storm away.
 Thunder reduced to a distant, extended crashing like boulders down a ravine.
 Close by, the soothing rush of water flowing off the house.
 I experienced all this in a dreamlike, half-sleeping state.
 Then a burst of heavier rain pummeled the clapboards, blew sideways through our cracked-open window, and soaked the tops of our pillows.
 Whereupon I woke up completely, with that mildly fearful, springing-to-action feeling, and wrestled the slippery peg that freed the window to close.

 The island’s south side is a wonderland of moss-covered trails, sunlight slanting through trees, waves sloshing on rocky shoreline below.
-Philip and I took one last walk our final morning, before hitting the road.
+We took one last walk our final morning, before hitting the road.
 On the woodland trail we saw a large dark animal ahead, black-lab or bobcat sized.
 It dropped its head and lumbered into the trees with a slow-motion-rocking-horse gait: back legs, front legs, back, front.
 It had tall haunches and a long, sleek tail: an otter!
 We stood stunned for the moment it took us to figure what it was—that heart-racing sensation of surprising a wild animal.
 Back at the house, we asked Eddie if our guess sounded right.
 He said he’d seen an otter once in the front meadow, heading for the orchard.

 More cruciferous beauties (the third is an ornamental kale):